xtpclark/pg_healthcheck2/README.md

 * **`ai_analyze: true` (Master Switch)**: If this is `false`, AI analysis is entirely skipped, and a note is added to the report.
 * **`ai_run_integrated: true` (Integrated Mode)**: If `ai_analyze` is `true` and `ai_run_integrated` is `true`, the `run_recommendation.py` module makes an HTTP POST request directly to the configured AI endpoint during the main report generation.
-    * The `ai_api_key`, `ai_endpoint`, and `ai_model` are loaded from `config.yaml`.
+    * The `ai_api_key`, `ai_endpoint`, `ai_model`, `ai_user`, `ai_user_header`, and `ssl_cert_path` are loaded from `config.yaml`.
-    * The prompt is sent as the user's message.
+    * The prompt is sent as the user's message, and the `ai_user` is included in the payload for compatible APIs.
+    * The request uses the specified `ssl_cert_path` for SSL verification.
-    * Logic is included to handle both Google Gemini API and OpenAI-compatible API responses.
+    * Logic is included to handle both Google Gemini API and other OpenAI-compatible API responses.
     * Custom headers (like `ai_user_header`) can be configured for corporate proxy/AI authentication.
+    * Metrics such as prompt/response character counts, analysis time, and (if available) token usage are collected and included in the report.
 * **`ai_run_integrated: false` (Offline Mode)**: If `ai_analyze` is `true` but `ai_run_integrated` is `false`, the `run_recommendation.py` module *does not* make the API call.
 Instead, it generates a note in the report instructing the user to use the saved `structured_health_check_findings.json` file with a separate `offline_ai_processor.py` script to perform the AI analysis.

 ### 8.4.
 Recommendation Generation and Integration

 * The AI model processes the comprehensive prompt and generates a text response containing its analysis and prioritized recommendations.
 * This AI-generated text is then captured by the `run_recommendation.py` module (in integrated mode) or by the `offline_ai_processor.py` script (in offline mode).
-* Finally, the AI's recommendations are integrated directly into the AsciiDoc report under the "AI-Generated Recommendations" sub-section, providing actionable insights alongside the raw data.
+* Finally, the AI's recommendations, along with the collected AI analysis metrics, are integrated directly into the AsciiDoc report under the "AI-Generated Recommendations" sub-section, providing actionable insights alongside the raw data.

 This AI integration elevates the health check from a diagnostic tool to a prescriptive one, offering intelligent guidance to optimize your PostgreSQL database.